Introduction

 Configuring Supervisor for Laravel

-Create a Supervisor configuration file for your Laravel worker:
+Create a Supervisor configuration file:

 sudo nano /etc/supervisor/conf.d/laravel-worker.conf